ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 be able to identify, or that are identifiable in later audits.
 This was later termed Weak Non-Separability (WNS) [HYBRIDSIGDESIGN].
-Note that WNS does not restrict an adversary from potentially creating a valid ingredient digital signatures from a hybrid one (a signature stripping attack), but rather implies that such a digital signature will contain artifacts of the separation.
+Note that WNS does not restrict an adversary from potentially creating a valid ingredient digital signature from a hybrid one (a signature stripping attack), but rather implies that such a digital signature will contain artifacts of the separation.
 Thus authentication is not simply provided by the sender to the receiver through correct verification of the digital signature(s), but potentially through